kaushikieeee/GhostGMS/README.md

 <p>Control wearable and fitness tracking features</p>
 </details>

+---

 ## ⚙️ Installation

 1. Download the latest release from the [Releases page](https://github.com/veloxineology/GhostGMS/releases)
 2. Install via Magisk Manager
+3. Choose the preferred module (3.0 Core or 2.0 Legacy)
-3. Follow the on-screen prompts to select your preferred optimizations
+4. Follow the on-screen prompts to select your optimizations
-4. Reboot your device
+5. Reboot your device

+---

 ## 🔋 Battery Impact

-> ⚠️ **Important**: After installation, you may notice temporarily higher battery usage (Active/Idle drain) for the first 24-48 hours as Android adjusts to the new configuration.
-This is normal and will settle down after a couple of days, resulting in much better battery life.
+> ⚠️ **Important**: After installation, you may notice temporarily higher battery usage (Active/Idle drain) for the first 24–48 hours as Android adjusts to the new configuration.
+This is normal and will settle down after a couple of days, resulting in better battery life.

+---

 ## 🚫 What This Module Does NOT Do

-- ❌ Doesn't modify kernel parameters
+- ❌ Doesn't modify Android kernel (3.0 Core)
 - ❌ Doesn't remove Google apps or break core functionality
 - ❌ Doesn't change system memory management
 - ❌ Doesn't affect OTA updates

+> The **Legacy 2.0 module** may include kernel tweaks, but users should proceed with caution.

+---

 ## 💡 Tips for Best Results

 - ✅ Enable all logging controls for maximum battery savings
-- ✅ Disable only the service categories you don't actively use
+- ✅ Disable only service categories you don’t actively use
-- ✅ Run for at least 2-3 days to see the full benefits
+- ✅ Run for at least 2–3 days to see the full benefits
 - ✅ Check logs in `/data/adb/modules/GhostGMS/logs/` for troubleshooting
+- ✅ Compare performance between 3.0 Core and 2.0 Legacy if desired

+---

 ## 📊 Compatibility